ethib137/ll/metal_components.md

 export default RadioGroup;
 ```

-When we implement Radio it will look like this:
+When we implement RadioGroup it will look like this:

 ```js
 import RadioGroup from '../radio-group';